Eric (footballer, born 2000)

-Eric Almeida de Melo (born 7 August 2000), simply known as Eric, is a Brazilian professional footballer who plays as a left back for Ferroviária, on loan from Ceará.
+Eric Almeida de Melo (born 7 August 2000), simply known as Eric, is a Brazilian professional footballer who plays as a left-back for Cuiabá.

 Career

-Left back, Eric began his career playing for teams in the lower divisions of the state of São Paulo.
-He also defended Tupynambás and Nação Esportes, before arriving at Jacuipense, where he stood out in Série D in 2023.
+Eric began his career playing for teams in the lower divisions of the state of São Paulo.
+He also defended Tupynambás and Nação, before arriving at Jacuipense, where he stood out in Série D in 2023.
 In 2024, he was announced as a reinforcement by Vila Nova.

-In August 2024, Eric was acquired by Ceará SC.
+In August 2024, Eric was acquired by Ceará.
 In February 2025, he was loaned to Ferroviária.

 Personal life

-Eric is brother of the also footballer Raniele.
+Eric is brother of fellow footballer Raniele.